jbeeko/TypeUp/README.md

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching  FSONParser.
 TypeUp lets you represent a wide rage of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
 FSON files can be used as typed configuration files or to maintain an archive of structured documents.

 A sample use is the following.
-A more complex exmaple is provided later.
+A more complex example is provided later.

 ```
 open FSONParser